 Keeping on top of your finances, especially your retirement savings plan, can provide a pathway to improving them.
-A working knowledge of all your accounts – and, where they’re located – can help put you on the path to financial wellness for your retirement planning.
-Checking your 401(k) balance(s) and understanding your investment options is a big part of developing that knowledge.
-Unfortunately, many Americans don’t know how to access their 401(k) retirement account, complicating regular check-ins on their account balance.
+A working knowledge of each investment account – and where they’re located – can help put you on the path to financial wellness for your retirement planning.
+Checking your 401(k) balance(s) and understanding your retirement investment options is a big part of developing that knowledge.
+Unfortunately, many Americans don’t know how to access their 401(k) retirement savings account, complicating regular check-ins on their account balance.

 We now know that Americans stand to lose up to $700,000 in retirement funds throughout their investing lives by forgetting about their old, expensive, and dormant retirement plans.
 This speaks volumes about the need for people to exert greater control over their personal finances – especially if it’s scattered across many different accounts at different financial institutions.

-Here, we’ll discuss how to log in and check your 401(k) balance, give some guidance on how to find a missing or lost 401(k), and provide some thoughts on what to do with your old plan once you’ve found it.
+Here, we’ll discuss how to log in and check your 401(k) balance, give some guidance on how to find a missing or lost 401(k), and provide some thoughts on what to do with your old investment account once you’ve found it.

 If you know where your 401(k) account is, checking your 401(k) account balance is simple.
 There are three main ways: logging into your 401(k) provider’s site, calling your company’s plan administrator and receiving a balance update over the phone, or reviewing your latest mailed statement.